Phase 3. Creating a Shared Vision

 - Identify your data needs, which will span target setting, performance monitoring, continuous learning, and communication to stakeholders;

-- Bring together the elements of measurement and learning into a formal measurement, evaluation and learning (MEL) framework focused on the performance of the backbone, the partnership, pilots and quick-wins, and the system level impacts of the Collective Impact initiative.
+- Bring together the elements of measurement and learning into a formal Measurement, Evaluation and Learning (MEL) framework focused on the performance of the 'backbone', the partnership, and the system level impacts of the Collective Impact initiative.
 The MEL will need to be regularly reviewed and updated;

 - Seek formal commitments to resourcing and implementing monitoring, evaluation, learning and shared measurement plans and systems.

 Measurement Tools & Resources